ihadzic/covid_plots/README.md

 states to tell whether one state made better decision than the other.

-Run `compare_states.py --help' for additional options.
+Run `compare_states.py --help` for additional options.